 Google Analytics Home

-Before you understand how to navigate Google Analytics 4, you can log in to your account.
+Before delving into navigating Google Analytics 4, you should log in to your account.
 Once there, you will stumble upon the GA4 home page.
 The page has 3 main sections:

 Search and the main navigation are always visible, whereas the main screen changes data, depending on what you wish GA4 to display to you.